atonderski/lidarclip/README.md

 This is the official implementation of [LidarCLIP or: How I Learned to Talk to Point Clouds](https://arxiv.org/abs/2212.06858).

-Full code and model will be released shortly.

 ## Checkpoints

 | CLIP Version | Training Dataset | Link                                                                              |